Planning and Zoning

 Bob Lavitt

-The Planning and Zoning Board has been actively reviewing the Town’s ordinances including those pertaining to high density developments and multi-family housing.
+I have been a member of the Planning and Zoning Commission for two years.
+The Planning and Zoning Commission actively reviews the Town’s ordinances including those pertaining to high density developments and multi-family housing.
 Further, Connecticut law and our current ordinances and procedures require architectural review of every new construction.
 This has been so for many years.
 Every Planning and Zoning meeting has a public session shortly after the Pledge of Allegiance where the public is invited to speak on matters of concern not on the agenda.
 Then when projects are on the agenda the public is invited to speak on those projects as well.
 The Town has been actively working to preserve farmland in cooperation with the Granby Land Trust.
-Recently, the Planning and Zoning Commission amended its ordinances involving farm stores to encourage accessory usages that support agriculture.